This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - 1/3 cup (80 ml) water

 - Prep pan and oven.
-Position a rack in the center of your oven and preheat the oven to 350°F. Lightly grease a 9 inch by 5 inch loaf pan.
+Position a rack in the center of your oven and preheat the oven to 350°F. Lightly grease a 9×5" inch loaf pan.
 I like to line mine with parchment paper as well and grease lightly again.

 - Combine Dry Ingredients.
-In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, ginger, cloves and nutmeg.
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and pumpkin pie spice.

 - Combine wet ingredients.
 In a second mixing bowl, whisk together the oil, sugars, eggs, vanilla, pumpkin, and water.